APCSLowell/LettersOfRec/README.md

 # Letters Of Recomendation
-I am happy to write letters of recommendation.
+I am ambivalent about writing letters of recommendation.
+I may accept or I may respectfully decline.
 You can use the following information for my contact information:

-Art Simon, Room 334
+Raymond Chan, Room 334
 Lowell High School
 1101 Eucalyptus Dr.
 San Francisco, CA 94132
 phone: (415) 759-2730 x3334
 fax: (415) 759-2742

-simart@gmail.com

-If you would like me to write a letter of recommendation, please give me a short description of what the recommendation is for, where I should send it and when it is due.
+To increase your chances of receiving a letter from me, please give me a short description of what the recommendation is for, a resume/fact sheet, drats of an essays your are writing for your application/scholarship, where I should send it and when it is due.

 If you have a GitHub account, please include a link to your GitHub website.